exzackly/EXZOS/README.md

 Browser-based Operating System in TypeScript
 ============================================

-This is the project for CMPT 424N-111 Operating Systems
+This is the project for CMPT 424N-111 Operating Systems.
+Final submissions are pushed to master